 A case with no evidence is like a stool with no legs.
 It cannot stand on its own.
 For a case to hold up in court, evidence is required.

 It is better to start with too much evidence than with too little.
-Police reports, and photos of the motorcycle accident, injuries sustained, and vehicle damage are all useful.
-Healthcare bills and receipts, as well as proof of the cost to repair the victim’s damaged vehicle, are essential.
+Police reports and photos of the motorcycle accident, injuries sustained, and vehicle damage are all useful, as are healthcare bills and receipts, such as proof of the cost to repair the victim’s damaged vehicle, are essential.
 For those unaccustomed to being in situations like this, a motorcycle accident attorney in Columbia can provide valuable guidance.

 Damages that Can Be Collected in a Columbia Motorcycle Accident Case